mootools/mootools-core/Docs/Utilities/Cookie.md

 Creating a Cookie and Removing it Right Away:

-	//Cookie.set returns an object with all values need to remove the cookie.

-	var myCookie = Cookie.set('username', 'Aaron', {domain: 'mootools.net'});
+	//Cookie.set returns an object with all values needed to remove the cookie. var myCookie = Cookie.set('username', 'Aaron', {domain: 'mootools.net'});
 	if (Cookie.get('username') == 'Aaron') { Cookie.remove(myCookie); }